-- ▶ Robust ways of measuring the improvements we have made and the benefits that have delivered in terms of patient experience and outcomes; staff morale; efficiency and waste reduction; organisational reputation and our contribution to leading improvement not just in our Trust but across our local health and care system. - Hope for a better future and a clear road map to help us move 4ward to that better future together.
+- A shared method for identifying and seizing every opportunity to improve the quality and safety of care we provide. - > A common language to describe those improvements. - Robust ways of measuring the improvements we have made and the benefits that have delivered in terms of patient experience and outcomes; staff morale; efficiency and waste reduction; organisational reputation and our contribution to leading improvement not just in our Trust but across our local health and care system. - Hope for a better future and a clear road map to help us move 4ward to that better future together.

-A Welcome from our Chair and Chief Executive
+A Welcome from our Chief Executive and Chair